serverless-guru/sls-jest/README.md

 export SLS_JEST_TAG my-branch
 ```

-### AWS credentials config
+### AWS credentials

 Under the hood, `sls-jest` uses the AWS SDK for javascript.
 Thus, credentials are taken in order of preference as described on [this page](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).

 - Locally on your machine

-When running jest on your local machine, the recommended way is to use your shared credentials file.
+When running jest on your local machine, the simplest way is to use your shared credentials file.
 By default, the `default` profile is used.
 You can use another profile by passing it as the `AWS_PROFILE` env variable.

 ```bash
 AWS_PROFILE=playground npx jest